AnnaKu32/thm-rooms/OhSINT/README.md

 <span style="line-height:0.5;">&nbsp;</span>

 ### What is the SSID of the WAP he connected to?
-Using the BSSID, we can determine the corresponding SSID, whcih is the name of the Wi-Fi network.
+Using the BSSID, we can determine the corresponding SSID, which is the name of the Wi-Fi network.
 According to public Wi-Fi mapping data, the BSSID B4:5D:50:AA:86:41 is associated with the SSID UnileverWiFi.
 ![image](https://github.com/user-attachments/assets/276012f4-714b-4e99-a4a3-1d3a800b644c)
 <pre>UnileverWiFi</pre>